Read Søren Kierkegaard with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Soren Kierkegaard becoming a notable philosopher.

-Soren Kierkegaard becoming a notable philosopher becomes more useful once its structure is made visible.
+Soren Kierkegaard becoming a notable philosopher becomes clearer once the parts stop doing different work.

 Personal Life Experiences